 Abeno Harukas Art Museum: Ticket price dependent on exhibition

 8. Admire Hogwarts from Amity Village at Universal Studios Japan

-If the hefty price tag is a worry check out our tips on how to get the must out of your ticket!
+If the entrance fee is a worry, check out our saving money at USJ tips on how to get the most out of your ticket.

 9. Explore in a real-life Mario Kart

 Already a popular pastime in Tokyo, you can now take a

 tour of Osaka in a real-life Mario-Kart (currently unavailable).
 Surrounded by the neon lights of the city, you can ride for either an hour or two hours and visit spots like Namba, Umeda, Nakanoshima and Osaka Castle.

 The price includes your go-kart, costume, guide, petrol and face mask, so you only need to bring yourself and your valid driving licence.
 To be allowed to drive you require one of the following: a full Japanese driving licence, an International Driving Licence held with your passport, a SOFA driving licence for military personnel or a valid driving licence (and official translation) from countries with permission to drive in Japan.